rant-lang/rant/README.md

 ## Introducing Rant 4

 Rant 4 is a complete redesign and reimplementation of the Rant language, written in Rust.
-It's designed around the needs of everyone-- programmers, writers, and everyone in-between!
+It's designed with usability in mind for everyone-- programmers, writers, and everyone in-between!

 Rant is basically the opposite of [Regex](https://en.wikipedia.org/wiki/Regular_expression):